Research changelog

 • We learned to test self-insight and world-insight separately.

-• We learned to judge depth by re-entry, not by the peak.
+• We learned to judge depth by re-first step, not by the peak.

 • We learned to ask who is allowed to speak after letting go.